-If you’ve decided to pursue a career in phlebotomy, one of the first questions on your mind is likely: “How long does it take to become a phlebotomist and start my first job?”
+If you’ve decided to pursue a career in phlebotomy, one of the first questions on your mind is likely: “How long does it take to become a phlebotomist and start towards my first job?”
 With various training options and pathways available, it’s essential to understand the process and make informed decisions to launch your career as quickly and effectively as possible.
 In this article, we break down the steps involved in becoming a phlebotomist and offer tips on how to speed up the process.

 Steps to Becoming a Phlebotomist